 Not only did Joseph need to flee the physical location of the temptation, but would have needed to respond properly to the daily, verbal bombardment from Potiphar’s wife.
 She wanted him; she probably fixed herself up fine and turned sultry.
 If he allowed himself to dwell on her suggestion, there may have been a different outcome to the story.If we dwell on a suggestion of sin we will surely fall.
 This is how Joseph overcame temptation. #LiveYielded #ThrivingInChrist Click To Tweet

 The devil will also harass us with a mental barrage of tempting thoughts.
 We will need to respond with wisdom by utilizing the same strategy that Jesus did.
 He responded with Scripture every time the devil threw another temptation His way (Matthew 4:1-11).

 The way to escape temptation is a departure: flee physical temptations by using your feet, and abandon mental temptations by speaking the Word.

-What is your strategy against temptation?
+What is your strategy of a biblical way to abandon temptation?